Fizametla/Apriori-Algorithim/README.md

 # Apriori-Algorithim
-Apriori Algorithm with an extension that takes order of sequences into account.

 University students have a great deal of freedom in deciding the order in which to take their courses.
 In this project we apply the Apriori-based Generalized Sequential Pattern (GSP) algorithm to undergraduate course data from a large university in order to identify frequent course sequences.